Project-Sloth/ps-multijob-esx/README.md

 A script designed with a sleek and modern design for being able to display your current jobs as well as switching between them.

-# ESX Version  Only
+# BETA RELEASE - ESX Version  Only
 * Compatible with ESX Legacy 1.8.5
+* Still need to work on the on Duty checks for ESX and will need some UI.

 # QBCore Version
 * QBCore Version can be found [here](https://github.com/Project-Sloth/ps-multijob)